giosans/dflowslide_batchtool/README.md

 ![win_inputfromraster.jpeg](static/win_inputfromraster.jpeg)

 NB: All the windows that pop-up have a title explaining what the user should do.
-This helps a lot to direct actions.
+This helps a lot to direct actions throughout the process.

 ---

 ## Getting started
 Open a terminal and run DFlowSlide_Batch.exe.
 After clicking on the executable, wait a few minutes for the application to start.
+Once started, press `Input Files`.

 ### Requirements
 Running the D-Flow Slide Batch tool needs: